kfelds1/Final_Project/README.md

   - grad_150_rate - *Percentage of students who graduated within 150 percent of normal/expected time*
   - grad_cohort_ct - *Number of institutions with data included in the cohort*

+Added AI tools for potential use when we are editing our code. - SMB - 03/09/2023